ALESSANDRA CALÒ

 Can we really know who we are?
 Are we the same person every day as yesterday?
 And tomorrow will we be the same?
 Time passes, and we travel through time adapting and changing (like the territory) but without precise coordinates.

+I think Feminism is an attitude, and it should belong also to men.
 It is not necessary to declare yourself as a feminist, instead, it is necessary to be free to express yourself without having to be offended, ignored, or judged…

 Art is a means of communication, and it can also be political.